maciejs20/IBMCloudPakWorkshop/8-Openshift/0-First-Steps-Lab.md

-> Be very careful when you type the line especially on the IP address and the hostnames.
->
->

-## Task #2 - Connecting via command line
+## 4 - Connecting via command line

 ### 1. Login to the server

 We don't want to install anything on Your local machine, that's why we will use another Linux server with pre-confiured tools.

-Login to the server `master.x.cloudpak.site` using ssh on port 22 with Your username (labuserXX) and password provided by IBM staff.
-Use any SSH client You have.
+Connect to the lab27 server provided by IBM using server name, port number, username and password.

-If there is no SSH client on Your workstation, just install putty.

-`slogin -l labuserXX master.x.cloudpak.site`
+``ssh -p <PORT> root@<Your IP Address:port``

+or use any other SSH client (like putty)